livekit/egress/README.md

 To create your own web templates, see [Egress Template SDK](https://github.com/livekit/egress/tree/main/template-sdk).

 Egress will end when the room is closed or a StopEgress request is sent.

+#### Segmented File

+As an alternative to generating a single media file, it is possible to have the Egress service generate segments by using the `SegmentedFileOutput` output.
+The Egress service will the split the output in media segments of equal duration (6s by default), and generate a manifest listing all the generated segments.

+Currently, only [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) compatible segments (using the MPEG TS file format) and manifests are supported.

+If one of `s3`, `azure`, or `gcp` is supplied with the config or request, each segment will be uploaded with an updated manifest as soon as it is generated.
+This allows playback of the exported media while the export is still ongoing.

 ### StartTrackCompositeEgress